fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 2. Create C:/Power BI Backups folder
 3. Place Config folder and the contents from Repo into C:/Power BI Backups
 4. Run Final PS Script wihtin PowerShell (either via copy/paste or renaming format to .ps1 and executing)
+5. Once complete, open Power BI Governance Model.pbit and the model will refresh with your data.
+All relationships, Visuals, and Measures are set up.

-- If any modules are required, PowerShell will request to install (user level, no admin access required)
+* If any modules are required, PowerShell will request to install (user level, no admin access required) *
-- Sign into Power BI when pop-up appears
-- Open Power BI Governance Model.pbit and the model will refresh with the new data.
-Save as PBIX
-- Enjoy having an all-in-one solution

 ## Features